JayOfemi/BlackJack/README.md

-# BlackJack
+# BlackJack.sol
-A smart contract game of Blackjack that can be deployed on the blockchain.
+A Solidity smart contract game of Blackjack that can be deployed on the blockchain.

 This contract can be tested on any Solidity IDE, but the one I used to create this contract was Remix (www.remix.ethereum.org).